 Offload Problem Employees

-It’s very rare to have a company that doesn’t have at least a few problem employees that make the entire work experience misery for their coworkers.
+It’s very rare to have a company that doesn’t have at least a few problem employees that make the entire work experience a misery for their coworkers.
 These problem employees sap the morale of everyone who encounters them.
 Show them the door, and you’ll almost be able to see the morale improve.

 Takeaway: Offloading problem employees is another way you can show everyone you care about their well-being.